broncowdd/BoZoN/readme.md

 - _I want to remove a user_ : Click on the [Users list] link in the admin's page top menu, check the user(s) you want to remove and click on ok.
 - _I've changed some config variables and nothing appends !_ : that's not an issue; all variables are in the Session, so you need to restart chromium/firefox/opera etc to see the changes
 - _can't see icons / problems uploading / list refresh problem_ : take a look to access rights (folders / files)
-- _I want to change my password / I forgot my password !_ : just use your FTP client and delete «private/auto_restrict*.php» files, then try to login again and create a new login/pass.
+- _I want to change my password / I forgot my password !_ : There's a new option for it in 2.2.
-- _I want to change the default language !_ : see in config.php file you can set fr/en/es but you can also make your own traduction (see in lang.php)
+- _I want to change the default language !_ : see in config.php file you can set fr/en/es but you can also make your own traduction (see in lang.php).
+Don't forget to logout & login to reset Session vars.
 - _I don't want a stolen link works anymore (but I don't want to delete the file/folder) !_ : in links mode, click on the regen button (recycle icon) and the share link for this item will automatically change.
 - _How to lock a share link with a password ?_ : click on the left menu, use the manage links button; then click on the lock icon on the file/folder and give an password.
 The file/folder will turn blue with a small lock meaning nobody can now use the share link without the password.
 - _Yes, ok, but how to remove the password ?_ : just click on regen button, the id will be regenerated and the password will be destroyed (the share link will change)
 - _What if I upload, create a folder or move an item with a name conflict ?_ : Don't worry, BoZoN will just rename the file to avoid overwriting.
-- _How to create my own skin ?_ : just copy the default folder in design/ and make the changes you want, then change the config.php ($default_theme='default';)
+- _How to create my own skin ?_ : just copy the default folder in design/ and make the changes you want, then change the config.php ($default_theme='default';).S Don't forget to logout & login to reset Session vars.
 - _How to upload a complete folder with subfolders in one time ?_ : make a zip, upload it and use the convert icon (a folder) The uploaded zip will be unzipped on the server and all files and directory structure will be restored.

 ## Special thanks